computingfor/computingfor.github.io/src/content/classes.md

 - Routing on the Internet
 - IPv4 vs. IPv6
 - How traceroute works?
-- Domain Names
-- Why its good to live in Anguilla
+- Domain Names (why its good to live in Anguilla)

 </div>
 </div>